 - Another reason why a design agency cannot present a portfolio is that they have built terrible websites in the past.

 2 Overcharging or Too Cheap: Bad Web Design

 Web design services are not highly regulated, so web designers can charge whatever they like.
 A bad web design agency may charge too high or too low, but a good web designer checks the prevailing rates and level with the average rates as much as possible.
 Here are some points to remember:

 - Web designers have different tiers (e.g., catering to nonprofits or small businesses).

 - Web designers also charge based on their experience, portfolio, and presence or absence of a physical office.
 Online agencies tend to rate low because they don’t pay for office rentals and other expensive aspects (e.g., cleaning services) of having a physical office.

 - The cost of the web design services depends on the level of security, attractiveness, and functionality of your desired website.

-While no contract means no red tape, a room to haggle for the best price, and avoiding overcharging, it also means no guaranteed protection.
-A web design contract protects you and the web designer to prevent disputes and major problems in the future.
+While no contract means no red tape, room to haggle for the best price, and avoiding overcharging, it also means no guaranteed protection.
+A contract protects you and the designer to prevent disputes and major problems in the future.
 A bad design agency offers no contract, and it means you’re not even sure if the job will be finished on your agreed date.

-- Stipulates the hourly rate or pay rate of the web designer
+- Stipulates the hourly rate or pay rate of the designer

 - Shows the website’s final price and breakdown of the services